Why should you visit Kerala? The short answer is: Kerala is different. It’s not like the rest of India.

 - Visiting Madurai, an Ancient City in Tamil Nadu

 - Volunteering Abroad: Why You Should or Shouldn’t Do it (includes a volunteer option in India)

-I want to thank the Kerala tourism board for inviting me to travel to Kerala.
+I want to thank the Kerala tourism board for inviting me to visit Kerala.
 Not only was it an incredible trip, they also changed my opinion of India.
 Kerala really is beautiful and I can definitely recommend visiting Kerala, even if you think India is not for you.

-Like this article about why you should visit Kerala?
+Like this article about why to visit Kerala?
 Pin it!